 Portuairk was connected to neighbouring townships by three tracks.
 One followed the line of the present road to Achosnich; an eastern track led to Sanna, with a short spur which connected to the small settlement on the other side of Sruthan Bhraigh nan Allt; and a western track to run south to Grigadale.

-Although the house at Bay MacNeil, above, and marked with an orange arrow on the 1872 map, had by this time been built, it was connected not to Portuairk but south to a place called the Store House on the present Achosnich-Lighthouse road near Carraig.
+Although the house at Bay MacNeil, above -marked with an orange arrow on the 1872 map – had existed before 1856, it was connected not to Portuairk but south to a place called the Store House on the present Achosnich-Lighthouse road near Carraig.
 This is logical: the house was on land originally part of the Grigadale clachan.

 Alastair MacColl, personal communication.
 Ardnamurchan Place Names – Donald MacDiarmid.
 ‘Ardnamurchan, Annals of the Parish’, ISBN 0-9515895-0-41981, 1981.
 Courtesy Donald Houston of Ardnamurchan Estate.